Table of Contents

 Can I Change Employers Once I Apply for an Extension?

-Yes, as long as the new employer is enrolled in E-Verify and the new work relates to the degree on which your OPT STEM application is based.
-You must notify ISSS when this occurs and file a new I-983/Training Plan filled out with your new employer.
+Yes, as long as the new employer is enrolled in E-Verify and the new work relates directly to the degree on which your OPT STEM application is based.
+You must notify ISSS when this occurs and file a new I-983/Training Plan filled out by you and your new employer.
 Changing employers without notifying ISSS may result in termination of your status.

 What Kind of Job Can I Take?